Back to all posts

 Consider how someone might target your organization and ensure that every employee understands how the organization usually works (especially when interacting with other organizations) so they can identify unusual requests.
 Encourage your staff to question suspicious or unusual requests, even if they appear to be from essential individuals.
 A simple behavior change can make a huge difference in staying safe or causing a costly accident.
 Keeping security at the top of mind throughout the organization requires ongoing security awareness training and simulated phishing attempts.
 These steps can be quickly taken with a phishing awareness program.

 Practice makes perfect.
 Your employees can be your greatest shield against cyber threats with proper training.
-Holm Security’s Phishing & Awareness Training sharpens your employee's intuitions and reevaluates their online actions.
+Holm Security’s Phishing Simulation & Awareness Training sharpens your employee's intuitions and reevaluates their online actions.

 The following three steps for building your human firewall include: